- Webmaster of www.trainsofturkey.com

 My past is in modelling: this is where it all started for me.
 I was given an HO toy train (Jouef, a French brand now part of the Hornby portfolio) that I liked very much.
 I did quite a lot of plastic models too, mostly boats but I always returned to trains.
 It is through modelling that I discovered the world of railways, to which I had otherwise no connection.

-Even though I don't really see myself as a modeller any more, I am quite proud to be an honorary (and distant) member of the first railway modeller club in Turkey.
+I am quite proud to be an honorary (and distant) member of the first railway modeler club in Turkey.